All subject areas.

 King's commitment to financially assisting students who need extra funding to complete their studies.

-As a new full-time home undergraduate student starting university in 2016-17, the level of bursary you receive will depend on your income and that of your household.
-You must qualify for the bursary by July 2017 for a payment in 2016-17.
+As a full-time home undergraduate student studying in 2023-24, the level of bursary you receive will depend on your income and that of your household.
 Eligibility is checked for each year of your course.
 This bursary is for costs whilst you are studying and does not have to be repaid.

 King’s commitment is simple.
 For all new full-time, home undergraduate students, depending on your household income, King’s will award a King's Living Bursary as follows:

 ||King's Living Bursary for students who start 2017 - 2023